 We have internal SOPs to clearly identify and assess risks in our supply chain.
 For every supplier we have established a client database and allocated a risk profile according to our risk profile criteria.
-These criteria were - again - reviewed and updated in 2021.
-This process is a formal requirement before entering any business relationship with any Precious Metals counterparty, including but not limited to our Gold, Silver, Platinum and Palladium supplying counterparties.
+These criteria were - again - reviewed and updated in 2021 by our compliance team at our headquarter in Germany.
+This process is a formal requirement before entering any business relationship with any Precious Metals supplying partners, including but not limited to our Gold, Silver, Platinum and Palladium supplying counterparties.
 Our due diligence process is carried out on a risk-based approach and follows our requirements as outlined in our "Code of Conduct for Precious Metal Suppliers of Heraeus".
 We are monitoring government regulations and reports from United Nations.
 In addition, we review a list of relevant NGO's and other international organizations helping us identifying risks in our supply chain.
 This monitoring is ongoing but at minimum four time a year.